Regular genus and gem-complexity of some mapping tori: Introduction and Results

 The invariant regular genus (resp., gem-complexity) has been intensively studied, yielding some important general results.
 For example, regular genus (resp., gem-complexity) zero characterizes the $d$-sphere among all closed connected PL $d$-manifolds (cf. \cite{[FG$_2$]}).
-In \cite{bd14}, the authors give a lower bound for gem-complexity of all 3-manifolds.
-A lower bound for regular genus (resp., gem-complexity) is also obtained for all PL 4-manifolds in \cite{bc15}.
-In fact, many authors give some bounds for regular genus (resp., gem-complexity) of some PL $d$-manifolds (cf. \cite{cs7,cr4,fg82,gg93,sp99}).
-In this article, our constructions give upper bounds for regular genus and gem-complexity of some mapping tori.
+In \cite{bd14}, the authors give a lower bound for the gem-complexity of all closed 3-manifolds.
+A lower bound for the regular genus (resp., gem-complexity) is also obtained for all closed PL 4-manifolds in \cite{bc15}.
+Moreover, many authors give some bounds for the regular genus (resp., gem-complexity) of some PL $d$-manifolds (cf. \cite{cs7,cr4,fg82,gg93,sp99}).
+In this article, our constructions give upper bounds for the regular genus and gem-complexity of some mapping tori.
 More precisely, we prove the following.